Chart Color Schemes

 Red Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Red Hill, as per the latest Census, 79.3% of dwellings were houses, with the remaining 20.7% being semi-detached, apartments, or other types.
-This contrasts with the Australian Capital Territory's figures of 40.7% houses and 59.3% other dwellings.
+Red Hill's dwelling structure, as per the latest Census, was 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's 40.7% houses and 59.3% other dwellings.
 Home ownership in Red Hill stood at 40.3%, with mortgaged dwellings at 36.8% and rented ones at 22.9%.
-The median monthly mortgage repayment was $3,500, higher than the Australian Capital Territory average of $2,275.
-Median weekly rent in Red Hill was $500, matching the Australian Capital Territory figure but significantly higher than the national average of $375.
-Nationally, Red Hill's median monthly mortgage repayment of $3,500 is considerably higher than the Australian average of $1,863.
+The median monthly mortgage repayment was $3,500, exceeding the Australian Capital Territory average of $2,275.
+The median weekly rent was $500, matching the Australian Capital Territory figure but significantly higher than the national average of $375.
+Nationally, Red Hill's mortgage repayments were notably higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing